themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_CURL.md

 #### Install cURL dependencies

-CURL: A command line tool for getting or sending files using URL syntax.
+CURL: is an open source command line tool and library for transferring data with URL syntax.
 On the training machines

 ```sh